gromacs/gromacs/docs/reference-manual/functions/bonded-interactions.rst

   by multiplying every coefficient :math:`\displaystyle C_n` by :math:`\displaystyle (-1)^n`.

+**Note:** In a force field, the :math:`\displaystyle C_n` coefficients for each Ryckaert-Bellemans dihedral should sum to the same value, ideally zero, to ensure consistency in the zero point of the potential energy.
+Failing that, energy values and free energy determination (through :math:`\partial H/\partial \lambda`) might have an undesirable offset, though the dynamics itself will be unaffected.

 An example of constants for :math:`C` is given in :numref:`Table %s <tab-crb>`.

 .. _tab-crb: